pacheco/rust_stuff/README.md

 ## Datastructures

 ### BTree

 B-tree with a variable `order` (max number of children of a node).

 ### RBTree

 Left-leaning Red-Black Tree.

 ## Networking

 ### FramedTcpStream

-Wrapper over a tcpstream for sending/receiving length preceded frames
+Wrapper over a tcpstream for sending/receiving length preceded messages

+### Sync Server

+Message-based TCP Server using blocking io and threads.
+Example usage: `examples/echo_sync_server`

-### MuxServer
+### Async Server

-A server listens for tcp connections and multiplexes messages into a single stream
+Message-based TCP Server using asynchronous io (mio).
+Example usage: `examples/echo_async_server`

-### Echo examples
+### Echo client

-Echo server, interactive client, and a "benchmarking" client
+Interactive and "benchmarking" client for use with the echo servers